 Iran bazaars are among the astonishing tourist attractions that will amaze tourists and travelers with their various colors, flavors, and fragrances.
 There are many attractive subjects for photography and more important than photos, it is a place to keep in touch with people from different social and economic classes all wandering in bazaars to exchange goods and greetings, to do business, to pray, and simply to have some tea.

 The traditional Iranian bazaar is a roofed complex of shops, passageways, caravanserais, bathhouses, and squares.
 It is not limited to business and commercial acts, it is a place for relationships.
 It is a place that provides the opportunity for individuals to discuss and exchange opinions.
 In fact, bazaars are for commercial, social, cultural, religious, and political activities.
 For Iranians, the bazaar looks like Piazaa for the Europeans and Hiroba for the Japanese.
 Not only does Iran embrace traditional bazaars as roofed complexes of shops and passageways, but also it embraces great malls and modern bazaars as the more entertaining parts of the major Iranian cities.
-Bazaar is the heart of Iranian cities leading to urban growth and it has provided a strong social and physical network constructed through the ages.
+The bazaar is the heart of Iranian cities leading to urban growth and it has provided a strong social and physical network constructed through the ages.

 The astonishing Iran Bazaars

 The word ‘bazaar’ has a very long history and its use in Iranian towns and cities may date back to 300 B.C.
 (Kermani & Luiten, 2009).
-The origin of term bazaar refers to the ancient Persian word Wazar.
+The origin of the term bazaar refers to the ancient Persian word Wazar.
 It is defined as a place for trade with two rows of shops connected to each other by a vaulted roof.
 Bazaar is also one of the most prominent socio-spatial systems of Iranian cities.
-Bazaar is one of the main factors of spatial organization in Iran and it is impossible to define the main body of the city, especially in traditional cities without it.
+The bazaar is one of the main factors of spatial organization in Iran and it is impossible to define the main body of the city, especially in traditional cities without it.

 The structure of traditional cities in Iran is based on its bazaars’ economic and political factors.
 In Iran, the traditional bazaars usually have a linear form, and other spaces and buildings such as mosques, and bathrooms are organized along this linear form.
 Many cities grew around bazaars and the bazaars were always surrounded by mosques, bathhouses, tea houses and etc. The role of bazaars in the structure of Islamic cities is so important that some believe that bazaars are the main core of Islamic cities; however, some others believe that the main core refers to the Jameh mosque at the city center.